It's our responsibility to make sure there are enough school places in Hertfordshire.

-The next forecast will be published, in line with previous timescales, as a mid-year update in the second half of the autumn term.
+The next forecast will be published as a mid-year update early in 2018.
 Our new forecasting system provides us with a solid platform on which to plan for the right number of school places in the right locations into the future.

 We offer to visit headteacher group meetings throughout the year to update them on the latest school planning issues, forecast results and to support schools converting to academies.